 Social science is the science concerned with the study of human society and the relationship of the individual in the societies.
-It is an academic discipline which has been rising immensely over the years.
-It includes the study of economics, the politics, cultures and traditions, psychology, linguistic and every other aspect concerning the individuals and the society.
-Under social science, these studies are grouped into branches i.e., economics and sociology.
+It is an academic discipline that has been rising immensely over the years.
+It includes the study of economics, politics, cultures and traditions, psychology, linguistics, and every other aspect concerning individuals and society.
+Under social science, these studies are grouped into two branches, i.e., economics and sociology.

 Economics is defined as the branch of knowledge that deals with all the economic aspects of human lives how goods and services are produced and manufactured, distributed and consumed.
 Sociology on the other hand basically deals with the social lives of human beings cultural, legal, and political aspects of human lives and the social interaction and relationship involved within it.

 The major differences between sociology and economics are:

 Economics only deals with and covers economic relations between people, and it is only one aspect of man’s social life.
 It is concerned with studying man in accordance with wealth, how he acquires and disposes of it.
 It studies relations and factors that are purely economic.
 The basic knowledge of economics includes factors such as price, supply, demand, and elasticity of goods and services, as well as how these factors contribute to the fluctuation of goods and services in the market.

 In economics, man is the main subject of interest.
 Economics studies humans as economic beings and therefore is very concrete.
 It does not have much scope in comparison to sociology because the economics just covers the economic relations between men.